Edwin Glasgow CBE QCIndependent Chairman

 In her spare time, Jacqui enjoys supporting her local running club with their weekly sessions, and the club’s monthly sessions for children with downs syndrome.

 Jacqui joined the Board of Sport Resolutions in August 2020.
+She sits on the Panel Appointments and Review Committee and is Safeguarding Champion for the company.

 Martin GibbsIndependent Non-Executive Director